Why Seoul Metro and Taipei MRT Are Two of the Top Subway Systems in Asia

 Infrastructure and Economic Growth

 Economic growth in any country relies on many factors.
-Efficient and reliable transportation services and its easy accessibility are part of these factors, as is clean, safe and reasonably priced transportation.
+Efficient and reliable transportation services and its easy accessibility are part of these factors.
+Likewise, for a clean, safe and reasonably priced transportation.

-Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom in their report show the relationship between good quality transport infrastructure and economic development.
+Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom in their report showed the important relationship between a good quality transport infrastructure and economic development.

 These are some of the reasons why cities such as Hong Kong and Tokyo succeed as important global financial centers.

-Beijing, Shanghai, Singapore, and Osaka are other Asian cities that are fast catching up in excellent subway service.
-Soon, most of the top ten subways in the world will be from Asia!
+Beijing, Shanghai, Singapore, and Osaka are other Asian cities that are fast catching up in excellent subway services.
+Soon, most of the top ten subways in the world will be from Asia.

 © 2014 Mazlan